 - Discovery and Developmental Therapeutics

-Jiusheng Deng is an Instructor at the Department of Hematology and Medical Oncology, Winship Cancer Institute, Emory University School of Medicine.
+Jiusheng Deng, PhD is an Instructor in the Department of Pathology at Emory University School of Medicine.
 Dr. Deng is an active member of American Society of Hematology, American Association of Cancer Research, and Society for Immunotherapy of Cancer.

 Dr. Deng received his PhD from Tel Aviv University School of Medicine in Israel.
 He completed his postdoc training in Massachusetts General Hospital Harvard Medical School and Emory University.
 He then worked as a Research Associate in Stanford University School of Medicine.
 In 2011, Dr. Deng became an Instructor of Hematology and Medical Oncology in Winship Cancer Institute at Emory University.